Jordan Stewart (footballer, born 1995): Swindon Town

 During his career at Glentoran, Stewart gained the attention of Premier League and Football League clubs in England including Stoke City, Crystal Palace and Middlesbrough.
-However, on 21 August 2015 and several days after an unofficial announcement, Glentoran confirmed Stewart would move to Swindon Town in an undisclosed deal was believed to be between £50,000 to £55,000.
+However, on 21 August 2015 and several days after an unofficial announcement, Glentoran confirmed Stewart would move to Swindon Town in an undisclosed deal was believed to be between £50,000 and £55,000.
 Stewart's contract was reported to be for two years with a plus one option.
 Only 6 weeks into his time at Swindon he made it clear to club chairman Lee Power that he was homesick and did not want to continue to play for Swindon Town and that wanted to return to Northern Ireland.
 Glentoran showed interest in buying him back, and were also attempting to loan him back until the end of the 2015–2016 season until the deal fell through.
 This was because of Swindon's instance that a clause be included to allow a 24-hour recall to happen.
 This, although practised in England, is against FIFA regulations which only permit loan players to move in transfer windows.
-The Irish Football Association would therefore have correctly blocked the players registration.
+Glentoran therefore refused to sign the deal and referred the matter to the Irish Football Association who confirmed that they would have blocked the players registration.

 On 24 March 2016, Stewart joined National League side Grimsby Town on loan until the end of the season.
 Having made two appearances in his loan spell, on 22 April 2016, Stewart has returned to parent club Swindon Town.

 He scored his first goal for the club against Queens Park Rangers in an EFL Cup match on 10 August 2016.
 He also scored in the penalty shoot-out, however Swindon Town lost 4–2 in penalties.

 On 2 May 2017, it was announced that Stewart would leave Swindon upon the expiry of his contract in June 2017.

 Linfield

-Preceding his release from Swindon, on 8 May 2017, Stewart returned to Northern Ireland to join boyhood club Linfield.
+Preceding his release from Swindon, on 8 May 2017 and despite promising to re-join Glentoran, Stewart returned to Northern Ireland accepting a much higher wage to join Linfield.
 On 28 June 2017, Stewart scored on his Linfield debut in their UEFA Champions League qualifier against La Fiorita, netting the winner in their 1–0 victory in the 89th minute.